 Rollins is a comprehensive liberal arts college.
-Rollins is nationally recognized for its distinctive undergraduate Arts & Sciences program.
-The Crummer Graduate School of Business offers a nationally ranked MBA program.
-The Hamilton Holt School serves the community through exceptional undergraduate and graduate evening degree and outreach programs.
+Rollins is nationally recognized for its distinctive undergraduate and selected graduate programs.
 We provide opportunities to explore diverse intellectual, spiritual, and aesthetic traditions.
 We are dedicated to scholarship, academic achievement, creative accomplishment, cultural enrichment, social responsibility, and environmental stewardship.
 We value excellence in teaching and rigorous, transformative education in a healthy, responsive, and inclusive environment."